huggingface/datasets/ADD_NEW_DATASET.md

 - if some of you dataset features are in a fixed set of classes (e.g. labels), you should use a `ClassLabel` feature.

-**Last step:** To check that your dataset works correctly and to create its `dataset_infos.json` file run the command:
+**Last step:** To check that your dataset works correctly and to create its `dataset_infos` metadata in the dataset card, run the command:

 ```bash
 datasets-cli test datasets/<your-dataset-folder> --save_infos --all_configs